section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 ### Setting up the Server
 > You need Node.js to set up an Express server.
 You can download Node.js from [here](https://nodejs.org/en/).
-> In order to test the server, I'll be using [Postman](https://www.postman.com/) to make requests to this server.
+> To test the server, I'll be using [Postman](https://www.postman.com/) to make requests to this server.
 You can download it from [here](https://www.postman.com/downloads/).

 Let's install `Express` using `NPM`.